BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Harish Agarwal

-After the Microsoft Product Group was time for the Microsoft integration MVPs to take the stage for them, two more sessions were carried out in the morning:
+After the Microsoft Product Group was time for the Microsoft integration MVPs to take the stage, and two more sessions were carried out in the morning:

 • Jon Fancey presented a session about how you can move to BizTalk Services, explaining the advantages and challenges you can expect in moving to the cloud

-• And Saravana Kumar covered in his session some of the key capabilities of BizTalk360 and demonstrated how to improve your operations (monitoring and management) in your BizTalk environment using BizTalk360.
+• And Saravana Kumar covered some key capabilities of BizTalk360 in his session and demonstrated how to improve your operations (monitoring and management) in your BizTalk environment using BizTalk360.

 BizTalk Summit 2014 Jon Fancey